City Index research tools

 For example, if you are interested in the mining company Glencore, you can search for it in the search box.

 The chart shows a 2 year price history of Glencore’s share price.
 Blue dots indicate when there has been a bullish technical event and red squares indicate a bearish one.

 The table underneath indicates what these are, with the newest at the top.
 Clicking on it gives you more information about that event and what it means.

-You can automate a lot of the technical analysis by setting up alerts which will then send us emails when trading opportunities that fit our criteria are identified so that you don’t have to login everyday.
+You can automate a lot of the technical analysis by setting up alerts which will then send you an email when trading opportunities that fit your criteria are identified so that you don’t have to login everyday.

 Fundamental analysts, look for the core underlying factors that affect the demand for an asset.